Skip to main content

 Safety Information for Truck and Bus Drivers

-Before you attempt to drive down the South Eastern Freeway, use the information provided to remind yourself how to do this safely.
+Before you try to drive down the South Eastern Freeway, remind yourself how to do this safely.

 About the South Eastern Freeway

-The South Eastern Freeway forms part of the Adelaide-to-Melbourne road corridor and is an important strategic freight route for South Australia.
-In 2021, the South Eastern Freeway, between Crafers interchange and Glen Osmond, carried an average of approximately 48,000 vehicles per day, with approximately 5,200 of these classed as heavy vehicles.
+The South Eastern Freeway forms part of the Adelaide-to-Melbourne road corridor.
+It is an important strategic freight route for South Australia.
+In 2021, the South Eastern Freeway, between Crafers interchange and Glen Osmond, carried an average of about 48,000 vehicles per day.
+About 5,200 of these were classed as heavy vehicles.

-The South Eastern Freeway has unique conditions that require truck and bus drivers to follow certain rules and laws to ensure a safe journey for all road users.
+The South Eastern Freeway has unique conditions.
+This means truck and bus drivers need to follow certain rules and laws to ensure a safe journey for all road users.